Communication Between Employees and Company

 President’s Workplace Tours

-An opportunity for direct dialogue between the president and group employees
+Setting up opportunities for direct dialogue between the President and Group employees

-With the aim of fostering a sense of unity among employees, at the Daigas Group the President goes around workplaces to provide employees with opportunities to talk with the President in person.
+With the aim of fostering a sense of unity among employees, the Daigas Group provides opportunities for the President to visit workplaces and engage in direct dialogue with employees.

 Company Award System